mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 # Topics in Software Configuration Management

 Configuration Management is an important part of Software Engineering, and consists of many topics including source code management, build management, versioning and release management.
-This presentation will cover tools that help in these processes, and how they can applied in the context of mobile development.
+This presentation will cover tools that support these processes.
+The tools can be used in the context of any type of development, however examples will emphasize Agile *mobile* software development.

 Source code management
 Build engineering